WorldWideTelescope/wwtdoc-misc/gitbook-spec/markdown-syntax.md

 ---
-description: Summarizes GitBook’s enhanced Markdown syntax
+description: GitBook’s enhanced Markdown syntax.
 ---

-# GitBook Enhanced Markdown Syntax

 [GitBook] documents are generally expressed in [Markdown] syntax, but GitBook implements several extensions that aren’t necessarily documented clearly.
 This